 Since starting his own business in 1961, Max Palevsky has gone on to become one of the most wealthy and influential businessmen in the world.
 He is also an art patron and venture capitalist, using his money to help support the arts, and fund other companies.

 His business sense and love for art and culture leave him a well-respected figure in the business and entertainment industries.

 Max Palevsky – Serve and Then Be Served

-He then moved on to work with Packard Bell where, perhaps having been influenced by his work at Bendix, he convinced the company it should get involved in the computer industry.
+He then moved on to work with Packard Bell.
+Being influenced by his work at Bendix, he convinced the company it should get involved in the computer industry.

-Packard Bell agreed and Palevsky led them to develop the PB-250, a bit-serial computer that marked the company’s successful foray into the world of computers.
-He wasn’t to be an employee forever though, and went on to raise $1 million for his own company Scientific Data Systems .
+Packard Bell agreed and Palevsky led them to develop the PB-250, a bit-serial computer that marked the company’s successful venture into the world of computers.
+He wasn’t to be an employee forever and went on to raise $1 million for his own company Scientific Data Systems.